 (2) An employer may have a maximum of three medical-only claims at any time in addition to the one significant claim.

 (a) As a medical - only claim exits the employer's experience period, the employer may include a new medical - only claim.

 (b) The total combined costs of these claims must be below the employer's TLL.

-(3) An employer may participate in the OCP on no more than one significant claim every four years from the date of the employer's initial participation in the program.
+(3) An employer may participate in the OCP on no more than one significant claim within the program eligibility period from the date of the employer's initial participation in the program.

 (4) Once a claim has been designated as the significant claim in initial enrollment for a program eligibility period, an employer is not permitted to change the claim designated as the significant claim.

 (5) Settled and subrogated claims will be included in the employer's total claim count.

 (6) In the first year of the program eligibility period, the employer shall participate in an industry-specific half-day safety program prescribed by the division of safety and hygiene.
 In subsequent years of the program eligibility period in which the employer elects to participate in the OCP, the employer shall complete an online training class prescribed by the division of safety and hygiene.